Hi, I’m Steve Rodriguez and I’ve been taking the headache out of home inspections since 2003.

 But, it’s not all doom and gloom.

-Because we take your home inspections seriously.
+Because we take your home inspection very seriously.

 If something pops up or falls through the cracks after you move in we’ll work with you to find a solution.